 Q: What type of visa do I need to study at Georgia Tech-Lorraine and what is the process to obtain one?

 A: Once you have officially accepted the offer to attend Georgia Tech-Lorraine, staff from the Atlanta office will contact you to assist you with the visa process.
 Please do not begin this process on your own.
-We will be reaching out to any students who plan to begin their studies on the Lorraine campus in Spring 2021 and Fall 2021.
+We will be reaching out starting in April to any students who plan to begin their studies on the Lorraine campus in Fall 2021.

 Q: What type of visa do I need if I decide to study at Georgia Tech-Shenzhen after two semesters on the Lorraine campus?